anenadic/shell-ecology/index.md

 time, and with less pain.
 The lessons below were designed for those interested in working with {{page.domain %}} data in {{page.topic %}}.

+The Unix shell has been around longer than most of its users have been alive.
+It has survived so long because it’s a power tool that allows people to do complex things with just a few keystrokes.
+More importantly, it helps them combine existing programs in new ways and automate repetitive tasks so that they don’t have to type the same things over and over again.

 **Content Contributors: {{page.contributors | join: ', ' %}}**